 Common Risk Drivers Across Crypto Assets

-- Price volatility remains the #1 concern for 87% of institutional crypto investors in 2025.
+- Price volatility remains the #1 concern for 87% of institutional crypto investors.

 - Smart contract vulnerabilities are considered a critical risk by 61% of institutions engaging with DeFi protocols.